 Parking for Admitted Student Days is complimentary!
 Refer to your confirmation email for parking and check-in information.

 Important Travel Note:

 Due to other events in the area, we anticipate that hotel room vacancies in Bellingham and the surrounding communities will be limited.
 If you are traveling for Admitted Student Days and plan on staying overnight, please be sure to reserve your accommodations as soon as possible.

 Can't make it?

-Western is offering Admitted Discovery Days several Fridays in April.
+Western will also be offering Admitted Student Fridays in April.
 These free events are great opportunities to hear from current students, tour campus, and meet with student services offices.
 The program is comprehensive with a full-day agenda, but if you wish to meet with a specific academic department, we suggest reaching out to them at least two weeks in advance of your visit.

 Other Visit Options

 There are lots of great ways to learn more about life and academics at Western.
 From outdoor in-person tours to guided virtual tours and information sessions, you and your family are invited to connect and explore.